born2net/Angular-kitchen-sink/Readme.md

 - jQuery integration the Angular way
 - CommBroker for service management, value sharing and evet mediator
 - Global Consts
-- Responsive design with Angular 2 UI changes
+- Responsive design (on size change Angular components will react)
 - RX reactive operators and subscribers throughout the app
 - Lots of standalone components such as Modal, Sliders, Todo, Tabs and more
 - Shared state (Side menu and file menu)